SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 Report in SI or Metric units
 Compatible with Teensy 3.2, 3.5, 3.6, 4.0, 4.1
---Connect any sensor to any available I2C or SPI bus --Create your own custom setup with configurable continuity/firing/servo pins --Connect UBLOX GPS unit to any available HW Serial port
+--Connect any sensor to any available I2C or SPI bus --Create your own custom setup with configurable pins for continuity, firing, and servos --Connect UBLOX GPS unit to any available HW Serial port

 --------FLIGHT COMPUTER COMPONENTS----------